-Employment-related metrics: Promoting people's health and well-being
+Metrics related to employment: Promoting people's health and well-being

 The health monitoring of employees is carried out periodically by the external prevention services of the business areas.
 However, Inmocemento pursues the promotion of the health and wellbeing of its employees as a fundamental axis of its corporate culture, developing specific campaigns, such as the aforementioned Golbert scale test, which had 452 participants in 2024.